-Check out the Dollar to Naira Exchange Rate Today Black Market & Official CBN Rates (Updated Daily!)
+Find out How Much is Dollar to Naira Exchange Rate Today Black Market & Official CBN Rates (Updated Daily!)
+Here!

 Owing to the ABNORMALLY high rate of forex, most Nigerians are living off stipends, from hand to mouth.
 Since the Central Bank of Nigeria (CBN) recently floated our national currency in the foreign exchange market in order to cushion the effect of reduced foreign reserve to ease dollar demand, the Naira has been on a free fall.

 It seemed the CBN policy did not produce the desired results.
 This shouldn’t be!
 Here are some of the reasons why Nigerians are spending more Naira to buy less others.